menu

 Demographics

-The overall education level of Durand is somewhat higher than in the average US city of 21.84%: 25.27% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Durand who are college-educated is somewhat higher than the average US community of 21.84%: 25.27% of adults in Durand have at least a bachelor's degree.

 The per capita income in Durand in 2022 was $34,784, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $139,136 for a family of four.
 However, Durand contains both very wealthy and poor people as well.